UIUC-iSchool-DataViz/is445_spring2021/week13/lecture13.md

 ---
-title: Lecture 13
+title: Lecture 13 - 3D graphics, Intro to SciViz
 layout: lecture
-include_vega: true
+description: >-
-visible_lec: true
+ How your computer and the internet process 3D graphics.
+What is scientific visualization?
-visible_n: true
+date: 2020-04-19
 ---

 <!-- .slide: class="titleslide" -->